vondreii/Course-Management-System/README.md

 lectures and laboratory content as well as a discussion forum for each of their courses.
 Students can submit adverse requests for assignments.
 Students can create and reply to threads in the discussion forum for a course.
 Staff can create announcements, course materials and forums.
 Staff can create and reply to threads in the a forum.
 Staff can view all assignment submissions.
-Coordinators can do all of the abilities of a staff member with the added ability to view adverse requests.\
+Coordinators can do all of the abilities of a staff member with the added ability to view adverse requests.
+Late deductions are applied automatically. \
+\
+Pending features that intend to be added includes easier management of group submissions and automating the sorting of individual assignments into their own student folders while they are being downloaded.
 \
 A full list of all new features of this system are documented in 'Features.pdf'